godotengine/godot-website/collections/_article/soft-body.md

 ![CloakVertices.png](/storage/app/uploads/public/5b6/45b/b7f/5b645bb7f07e0537981404.png)

-This action will create 7 pinned points, now go in the SoftBody properties under **Attachments** you find pinned points and for each of them put the NeckBoneAttachment in the SpatialAttachment, as belowe.
+This action will create 7 pinned points, now go in the SoftBody properties under **Attachments** you find pinned points and for each of them put the NeckBoneAttachment in the SpatialAttachment, as below.

 ![CloakAttachments.png](/storage/app/uploads/public/5b6/45c/47e/5b645c47e7ef6409982017.png)